 In 2020, VC decided to endeavor to re-envision the college's ESL program.
 To do so successfully, we needed to change the lens from which we plan for, and make decisions about, serving students.
 We engaged the Institutional Effectiveness and Partnership Initiative (IEPI), which works to help California's community colleges improve their operational effectiveness.
 The IEPI deployed a Partnership Resource Team (PRT), providing Ventura College the opportunity to learn from peer-consultants who had experiences relevant to our goals for our ESL program.
-Recommendations and funds received through the IEPI process allowed Ventura College to re-envision the ESL program the IEPI processes to <a href="maintenal-centuring-cent
+Recommendations and funds received through the IEPI process allowed Ventura College to re-envision the ESL program and reconsider our internal decision-making processes to center on community engagement.

-Taking steps to do ESL education differently
+Taking steps toward doing ESL education differently